 Current Best Pick Data Plans for RVers for Each Carrier

-- Verizon - A grandfathered/legacy unlimited data plan is the best option for most US nomads who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling (except HD video).
-The options for obtaining these plans are a bit complex and always changing.
+- Verizon - A grandfathered/legacy unlimited data plan is the best deal for most US nomads who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling (except HD video).
 Monthly rates vary from $5-249.
 We currently do not advise obtaining your own line however - leaving renting/leasing the best option.
 But there are risks there too.
 For more information: Guide to Verizon Unlimited Data Plans.